Enough Memes, Let’s Talk Policy: Abortion Rights Took Center Stage At The DNC

 At a DNC event hosted by Family Values @ Work Action, elected officials, convention delegates, and national activists emphasized the need for a culture of care for parents, children, disabled people, and other currently neglected communities.
 “We all deserve the ability to care for ourselves and our loved ones without risking our livelihood,” said Cherita Ellens, President and CEO of Women Employed.
 “But across the country, too many of us — especially low-paid women and women of color — don't have that basic right.”
 Monifa Bandele, Senior Vice President and Chief Strategy Officer of MomsRising Action, said, “The United States is one of the only nations in the world without a national standard for paid family and medical leave, has one of the highest rates of maternal mortality, and is seeing that number rise.
 If women can’t care for themselves and receive the recovery time they need, it puts them in danger, and it puts their families in danger of losing them.”

-People have abortion access top of mind but Sherman reminds us that at the end of the day reproductive justice includes a wide range of issues like earning enough to be able to raise your family, quality and affordable housing, healthy food, preventative healthcare, and more.
-Sherman wants to see Democrats champion reproductive justice — the framework, not the buzzword.
+People have abortion access top of mind but Bracey Sherman reminds us that at the end of the day reproductive justice includes a wide range of issues like earning enough to be able to raise your family, quality and affordable housing, healthy food, preventative healthcare, and more.
+Bracey Sherman wants to see Democrats champion reproductive justice — the framework, not the buzzword.
 Abortion is still discussed in silos when it should be tied to other mainstream issues like the economy and healthcare.
 On top of that, abortion and family planning care has remained inaccessible to most who need it even before 2023.
 Despite thinly veiled federal protections, statewide restrictions and limited availability across the South and Midwest ensure that working class people of color are less likely to obtain the healthcare they deserve.
 “Roe was the bare minimum.
-Roe was broken,” Sherman continued.
+Roe was broken,” Bracey Sherman continued.
 “You're saying let's go back to the bare minimum and that's not inspiring to me.”

 Access to abortion and the ability to raise children in safe and healthy communities should not be at jeopardy every four years.
 We need and deserve a real plan forward to not only codify abortion access but to invest in the infrastructure and frontline workers needed to make family planning readily available to all who need it.
 Renee Bracey Sherman wants people of all ages and backgrounds to wonder aloud what could be possible if we had more robust reproductive justice conversations ten years ago.
 “Where would we be?”
 We can’t go back in time but there’s always time to course correct.
 Where can we be in November of this year, January of next year, and several years down the line?